Ambition is the Enemy of Success

 Well, you’re partly right…

-In my previous writings about ambition, I brought up the concept of different types of ambition.
+In my previous writings about ambition, I brought up the concept that there are different types of ambition.
 You might remember that in Roman times, the word ambitus, which is the root of our word ambition, was actually a crime of political corruption.
 Ambitus was the act of using raw power and bribes to win an election.
 Ambition was looked on suspiciously by the Romans because their definition focused on using one’s ambition in an unscrupulous manner.

 Here are 3 quotes that describe 3 different types of ambition.